This post may contain affiliate links. A small portion of sales will go towards supporting And Hattie Makes Three.

 This post contains affiliate links.
 Thank you for supporting And Hattie Makes Three.

 Between trick-or-treating, trunk-or-treating and leftovers from our house, we seem to have quite the surplus candy laying around our home around this time of the year.
 As much as I’d love to take all the candy and eat it, my pants probably wouldn’t appreciate it.
-So instead, I thought I’d share 6 ideas to get rid of your Halloween Candy or use it in a creative way so that you’re not over indulging.
+So instead, I thought I’d share 6 ideas to get rid of your Halloween Candy or use it in a creative way, like Halloween Candy Brownies, so that you’re not over indulging.